Relative Error Embeddings for the Gaussian Kernel Distance: Relative Error Bounds for Low Dimensions and Diameter

 \section{Relative Error Bounds for Low Dimensions and Diameter}

-A common approach in subspace embeddings replaces $n$ with the size of a sufficiently fine net.
-Given a smoothness condition, once the error is bound on the net points, the guarantee is extended to the `gaps' in between.
-To bound the size of the gaps, we derive the Lipschitz constant of $D_{\hat{K}}(\cdot)^2$, with respect to the vector $\Delta$ (not individual points in $\R^d$).
+Here we prove that the relative error bound holds for the infinitely many pairs of vectors of finite distance to each other, given that the number of dimensions is small.
+A common approach in subspace embeddings replaces $n$ with the size of a sufficiently fine net; given a smoothness condition, once the error is bounded on the net points, the guarantee is extended to the `gaps' in between.

-As opposed to previous work regarding the norms of the Euclidean space, the Gaussian kernel distance is non-linear; nonetheless we observe that it is near linear close to $0$, and make use of a special construct that allows us to take advantage of this insight.
+On the other hand, the Gaussian kernel distance is non-linear, so it is not immediately clear how the above technique can apply.
+We begin with the Lipschitz constant of $D_{\hat{K}}(\cdot)^2$, with respect to the vector $\Delta$, \emph{not individual points in $\R^d$}.
+Then we develop a fine-grained structure and a net on the set of directions $\Delta/\|\Delta\|$ as long as $\|\Delta\|$ is small enough, using an object we call a $\lambda$-urchin.